cwdegidio/cwdegidio-com/src/pages/posts/creating-non-executable-jar.md

 By using tools like Maven, we can automate the process and avoid having to run multiple commands from the CLI.

 JARs can be either executable or non-executable.
 Non-executable JAR files are used for configurations, libraries, etc.
-Executable JARs are archive that are executable within the JVM.
+Executable JARs are archives that are executable within the JVM.

 ## Using Maven to Create a Non-Executable JAR
 Before we look at creating an executable JAR in an upcoming tutorial, we will look at creating a non-executable JAR.
 This is useful when you